 Citizen's Police Academy

-The Temple Police Department’s Citizen’s Police Academy session is scheduled to begin on February 17, 2015 at 6:30 pm.
+The Temple Police Department’s Citizen’s Police Academy session is scheduled to begin on September 1, 2015 at 6:30 pm.
+Application for the Academy is due August 21st.

 The Citizen's Police Academy of Temple (CPAT) is a 25 hour course.
 Sponsored by the Temple Police Department, its goal is to give the community it serves a better understanding of police operations and procedures.

 Citizens attending the academy will receive training in numerous topics within the criminal justice field, with the aim of giving them a basic understanding and familiarity of the "how's and why's" of police work.

 During the course of the year, the academy will be offered two times.
 The academy will meet one evening a week from 6:30 pm to 9:00 pm, for 10 weeks, with one Saturday session.
 These sessions will start in the fall and spring and are open to the general public.
 Special sessions may be set up for groups by contacting the Citizens' Police Academy Coordinator.
 The Saturday session is optional and attendance is not required for successful completion of the academy.
 They are generally scheduled to start at 9:00 am, so that the firearm familiarization and training can be conducted in daylight at the Police Range.

 Some of the topics that are covered in lecture and hands-on exercises include: